GDavij/open-ecommerce/docs/core-api/modules/stock/stock-use-cases.md

 #### Test Cases

-[X] - Should Update Product for Valid Command with Different Values
-[X] - Should Update Product for valid command with same Values as before Update
-[X] - Should Not Update Product For Invalid Command with not existent Product Id
-[X] - Should Not Update Product For Invalid Command with not existent Brand Id
-[X] - Should Not Update Product For Invalid Command with Name same as existent product name that is not the one to update
-[X] - Should Not Update Product For Invalid Command with Ean same as existent product EAN that is not the one to update
-[X] - Should Not Update Product For Invalid Command with UPC same as existent product UPC that is not the one to update
-[X] - Should Not Update Product For Invalid Command with SKU same as existent product SKU that is not the one to update
-[X] - Should Not Update Product For Invalid Command with Repeated Order on Any Product Details(Measurements, Technical Details, Other Details)
-[X] - Should Not Update Product For Invalid Command with Any Invalid MeasureUnit in Any Product Details (Measurements, Technical Details, Other Details)
+TODO: Tests

-##### Command Validator Test Cases
+#### Command Validator Test Cases

-[X] - Should Accept Valid Command
-[X] - Should Accept Valid Command With Empty Lists For Product Details And Tags (Product Details: Measurements, Technical Details, Other Details )
-[X] - Should Negate Invalid Command with Empty Values [X] - Should Negate Invalid Command with Values Less Than Min Values [X] - Should Negate Invalid Command with Values Higher Than Max Values [X] - Should Negate Invalid Command with Null Values Considering List Values As Null [X] - Should Negate Invalid Command with Null Values Considering List as Null
+TODO: Tests

 #### Integration Events

-[X] - Product Updated Integration Event -> (Important to Sales Module)
+No Events

-### Delete Product
+### Search Brand

 #### Objective

-This use case has the objective to receive a product id, and if valid it will notify Sales module to delete this product from their database and delete all related data(images, etc...)
+    The objective of this use case is to receive a search term and it should search for any products that match or are similar to the search term, it must use a simple fuzzy search algorithm

 #### Payloads

-TODO: Requests and Responses
+TODO: Request and Response

 #### Test Cases

-TODO
+TODO: Tests

-##### Command Validator Test Cases
+#### Command Validator Test Cases

-TODO
+TODO: Tests

 #### Integration Events

-[X] - Product Deleted Integration Event -> (Important to Sales module, notify about the delete procedure to execute(remove from sales module))
+No Events

 ### Update Brand

 #### Objective

     The objective of this use case is to receive a brand id and the updated brand data, validate and if valid update the brand in the system.

 #### Payloads